-Description: You must include appropriate Phabricator object codes, including Maniphest Tasks, Differential Revisions, Calendar Events, Ponder Questions, wiki pages, and the like.
+Description: When relevant, you must include appropriate Phabricator object codes, including Maniphest Tasks, Differential Revisions, Ponder Questions, wiki pages, and the like.

-These notes are not a replacement for your check-in email.
+These notes are not a replacement for your Dev Journal entries.

 Finally, click Save in the lower-left corner to store the hours.

 Kimai’s date/time selector is a bit unintuitive.
 You must click the green Confirm button to keep the date/time you chose in the selector.